Phoenix Wage Garnishment Attorneys

 Arizona Title 23 – Chapter 4 – Articles 5 23-752 and 23-755 allow for the seizure of personal property as well as wages under Arizona bank levy laws.

-What To Do If You Have A Judgment Against You
+What To Do If You Have a Judgment Against You

 In Arizona, having a judgment against debt owed to a creditor can drastically impact your financial health.
 One adverse effect of receiving adjustment comes by way of wage garnishment, as detailed above.
 Often, creditors that hold a judgment against an Arizona resident will seek to garnish their bank accounts towards the balance of a debt.